 - You are pursuing a TEA certification in Computer Science 8-12.

 - You are not already certified in Computer Science or Computer Information Systems.

-- You are currently certified to teach in Texas or enrolled in an approved teacher certification program in Texas.
+- You are currently certified to teach in Texas OR enrolled in a TEA approved teacher certification program in Texas.

 Congratulations!
 We wish you the best in the classroom and in your career!